solita/solita.github.com/_posts/2020-04-08-secure-software-development-lifecycle.md

 ## What is secure software development lifecycle

 Have you ever found youself wondering if the system you are implementing is secure enough?
 I have.
 Quite often actually.
 It is not an easy question to answer unless you are prepared.
-This blog post is about how to prepare yourslef for that question.
+This blog post is about how to prepare yourself for that question.
 The short answer is Secure Software Development Lifecycle which I will call SSDLC from this point onwards.

-You should be familiar how developing software is divided in different phases.
+You should be familiar on how developing software is divided into different phases.
 There can be more or there can be less depending on the chosen software project management framework in use.
-They phases can exists in short iterations or in a one long waterfall or anything between.
+Phases can exists in short iterations or in a one long waterfall or anything between.
 These phases could be for example:

 ![ssdlc phases](/img/ssdlc/phases.png)